maglethong/Sudoku-Generator/README.md

 About
 =====

 This repository was created 2 years after the initial version of this Sudoku Generator was written.
-The main purpose of this project was to exercise OOP concepts while creating something fun and useful.
+The main purpose of this project was to train OOP concepts while creating something fun and useful.

 The generation algorithm consists of populating a valid Sodoku Puzzle and removing digits from it ensuring there is still exactly one solution.
-The solution part is made using the backtracking algorithm.

 The Source Code